-If you delete photos or videos from iPod touch when you upload them to your computer, they're removed from your Camera Roll album.
-You can use the Photos settings pane in iTunes to sync photos and videos to the Photos app on iPod touch (videos can be synced only with a Mac).
-See Syncing with iTunes on page 15.
+If you delete photos or videos from iPad when you upload them to your computer, they're removed from your Camera Roll album.
+You can use the Photos settings pane in iTunes to sync photos and videos to the Photos app on iPad (videos can be synced only with a Mac).
+See Syncing with iTunes on page 16.